 Initial each of the following

-Following instructions by academic and clinical instructors Must have better than an average evaluation for each specific clinical Practicum Must not be absent more than 1 time for a Practicum-results in dismissal Must not be tardy more than 1 time for a Practicum-results in dismissal Speak respectfully to academic and clinical instructors Speak kindly and patiently to patients Refrain from using foul language at all times Take responsibility for my own actions Be consistently on time and present for class and Practicums Keep personal comments and thoughts to myself Refrain from causing strife and/or discord among the class and clinical sites Refrain from discussing COLUMBIA STATE COMMUNITY COLLEGE MLT Refrain from using my cell phone in the classroom and at the clinical site Observe all safety protocol Follow a dress code that is appropriate with a professional in the field Follow ASCP/BOC guidelines of Ethical Behavior Perform duties as assigned in the classroom and clinical site in a professional manner Perform duties as assigned in the classroom and clinical site in a professional manner Refrain from arguing with any instructor, colleague, classmate, or patient Do not gossip or share any information as in keeping with professional standards
+Following instructions by academic and clinical instructors Must have better than an average evaluation for each specific clinical Practicum Must not be absent more than 1 time for a Practicum-results in dismissal Must not be tardy more than 1 time for a Practicum-results in dismissal Speak respectfully to academic and clinical instructors Speak kindly and patiently to patients Refrain from using foul language at all times Take responsibility for my own actions Be consistently on time and present for class and Practicums Keep personal comments and thoughts to myself Refrain from causing strife and/or discord among the class and clinical sites Refrain from personal comments and sharing personal problems Refrain from discussing COLUMBIA STATE COMMUNITY COLLEGE MLT Refrain from using my cell phone in the classroom and at the clinical site Observe all safety protocol Follow a dress code that is appropriate with a professional in the field Follow appropriate grooming habits with a professional in the field Follow ASCP/BOC guidelines of Ethical Behavior Perform duties as assigned in the classroom and clinical site in a professional manner Refrain from arguing with any instructor, colleague, classmate, or patient Do not gossip or share any information as in keeping with professional standards

 I have read the following and understand the obligation to exhibit appropriate and professional behavior both in the classroom and the clinical site.
-I further understand and acknowledge that I may be failed/ dismissed from the program if I do not abide by the behaviors listed here and any other that may apply to appropriate professional conduct.
+I further understand and acknowledge that may be failed/ dismissed from the program if I do not abide by the behaviors listed here and any other that may apply to appropriate professional conduct.

+Print Name

+Sign Name

+Date: